mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 That is called *taking refuge in the Buddha, dharma, sangha*.
 So that’s why the Three Refuges are a very basic practice for us, in order to enter the Buddha’s world.

-Next time I think I will explain in a little more detail about the Triple Treasure: Buddha, dharma, and sangha.
+Next time I think I will explain in a little more detail about the Triple Treasure: buddha, dharma, and sangha.
 What does it mean, a little bit intellectually?
 You know, you have to understand the quality or characteristics of the Triple Treasure, [and] why we have to believe this, why we have to depend on this Triple Treasure.
 I will explain that next time.

 Do you have questions?